 Cheap Menstrual Cups | Everything You Need to Know to Stay Safe

 There are a lot of menstrual cups on the market today compared to 8 years ago.
 That is great, but there are some concerns about cheap "cheapies" menstrual cups.
-I do not like the perception that cheap means bad quality.
+I don't like the perception that cheap means bad quality.
 I think the opposite is true as well expensive doesn't always mean good quality.
-Oftentimes we correlate price with quality and that is not always true.
+We correlate price with quality, and that isn't necessarily true.
 There is nothing wrong with getting a product at a great price.
 Here is everything I believe you need to know about cheap menstrual cups and how to determine if it is a deal or a dud.

 Generic, Cheap, or Knock-Off.
 What's the Difference?

 According to Webster, generic is defined as not being or having a particular brand name.
 I am sure we can all think of iconic brands such as Nike, Toyota, Barbie, Boeing, and McDonald's.
 All of these brands are well known by there reputation and through marketing over several years.
 Brands spend money on marketing, which in turn result in higher prices for packaging, commercials, and research & development.